Holborn Viaduct: The history of London’s first flyover with a royal seal of approval

 Located on Bedford Row – a predominantly Georgian road in the heart of London’s legal heartland – is one such remainder the early 19th century utilities.
 The road is named after the town of Bedford – the hometown of Sir William Harper (1496-1574), Lord Mayor of London in 1562.
 He bought 13 acres of land in Holborn in 1562, but later bequeathed the land to charities.
 The cast iron pump sits at the junction between Bedford Row and Brownlow Street, a few metres away from the Gray’s Inn – one of London’s four inns of court.

 In the 20th century, the pump fell into disuse, with the local council adding a lamp to the top of it and surrounding bollards to protect it.
-It was Grade II listed in 1951.
+It was Grade II listed by Historic England in 1951.

 - Water Pump, Bedford Row (opposite Brownlow Street), Holborn, WC1R 4BS.
-Nearest station: Chancery Lane or Holborn.
+Nearest stations: Chancery Lane or Holborn.

 For more of Metro Girl’s history posts, click here.